Improving LLM Reasoning through Interpretable Role-Playing Steering: Hyperparameters of SAE Steering

-We report all the parameters used for steering across different evaluation settings on the three benchmarks.
+For each dataset, we perform a grid search over the first 100 test questions to identify relatively optimal parameter combinations.
+We report all the hyperparameters used for steering across different evaluation settings on the three benchmarks.
 As the number of features \(k\) selected for steering is fixed at 15 in all experiments, we focus on comparing the remaining hyperparameters (\(\theta\), \(\beta\), and \(\lambda\)) in Table~\ref{tab:hyperparameter}.
 Specifically, \(\theta\) is the activation threshold used to determine whether a feature is considered active; \(\beta\) is a weighting coefficient that balances the contribution of activation frequency and strength in feature selection; and \(\lambda\) is a scaling factor that controls the strength of the steering vector when injected into the model's residual stream.

 Among the three models, Llama3.1-8B is the most sensitive to activation perturbation, and small changes in parameter values can lead to significant differences in steering performance.
 In contrast, the Gemma-2 family models, particularly Gemma2-9B, is less sensitive to activation modification.
 Among the three hyperparameters, \(\beta\) and \(\lambda\) have the greatest impact on steering performance.
-For models that are less sensitive to activation intervention, such as Gemma2-9B, larger values of \(\beta\) and \(\lambda\) are typically required to achieve optimal results.
-In general, \(\theta\) is set within the range of 0 to 0.3 to maintain the effectiveness of steering vectors.
+For models that are more robust to activation intervention, such as Gemma2-9B, larger values of \(\beta\) and \(\lambda\) (around 10) are typically preferred, and parameter tuning can be performed with larger step sizes (e.g., increments of 5).
+In contrast, for more steering-sensitive models like Llama3.1-8B, smaller values of \(\beta\) and \(\lambda\) (around 5) tend to yield better results, and finer-grained tuning with smaller steps (e.g., increments of 1) is recommended.
+In general, \(\theta\) has minimal influence on steering performance and can be set to a default value (e.g., 0.2 or 0.3) to maintain the effectiveness of the steering vectors.